Janet Kitz

-Janet F. Kitz ONS MSM (January 12, 1930 – May 10, 2019) was an educator, author and historian in Halifax, Nova Scotia who played a key role in the recognition of the 1917 Halifax Explosion, the largest man-made explosion prior to the atomic bomb and the worst man-made disaster in Canadian history.
+Janet F. Kitz ONS MSM (January 12, 1930 – May 10, 2019) was a Scottish-born Canadian educator, author and historian based in Halifax, Nova Scotia.

+She played a key role in the recognition of the 1917 Halifax Explosion, the largest man-made explosion prior to the atomic bomb and the worst man-made disaster in Canadian history.

 Early life

-Janet Frame Kitz, (née Brownlee) was born in Carnwath, South Lanarkshire, Scotland in 1930, daughter of Elizabeth (Rankin) and Thomas Brownlee, a noted horticulturalist.
-She studied at the Lanark Grammar School and earned a Teaching Certificate from Jordanhill College in Glasgow.
+Janet Frame Kitz, (née Brownlee) was born in Carnwath, South Lanarkshire, Scotland in 1930, daughter of Elizabeth (née Rankin) and Thomas Brownlee, a noted horticulturalist.
+She attended school at Lanark Grammar School and earned a Teaching Certificate from Jordanhill College in Glasgow.